ABOUT THE LONGMONT CHORALE

 Find out what our members, our audience, and reviewers say about the Longmont Chorale.

-2023 YOUTH VOCAL COMPETITION
+2024 YOUTH VOCAL COMPETITION

-Ryan, our 2018 High School Division winner
+Joey, our 2023 High School Division winner

 Important Information

-The application Deadline is Monday, 10/16/2023 for the Youth Vocal Competition on Saturday, 10/28/2023.
+The application Deadline is Monday, 10/14/2024 for the Youth Vocal Competition on Saturday, 10/26/2024.

 We believe in investing in the future of vocal music.
 That’s why the Longmont Chorale supports young singers, encouraging them to sing with us, study classical vocal techniques, and participate in our Youth Vocal Competition.

 The competition provides a performance opportunity for students as well as valuable feedback from three local music professionals who judge each student’s performance.
-This season’s competition will take place Saturday, October 28, 2023.
+This season’s competition will take place Saturday, October 26, 2024.

 Youth Vocal Competition winners are selected from two categories: Grades 6-9 and 10-12.
 Our first, second, and third place winners receive a cash prize.
 Each of our first place winners have the opportunity to perform a solo at our December concert.